 In response to unwanted social constructs and restrictions, Anna took long walks.
 Spending time among the eucalyptus groves and expansive beaches allowed her to fall into rhythm with her environment.
 As a child she often experienced an odd sense of déjà vu.
 The more time she spent in stillness and reverie, the stronger and more precise the experiences.
-For her, this was a normal occurrence that gave her comfort.
-In later years she would discover this gift would profoundly evolve – but not before she nearly lost it altogether.
+Initially, while these experiences piqued Anna’s curiosity they made her uneasy.
+In later years this intuitive gift would profoundly evolve and be embraced with enthusiasm – but not before she nearly lost it altogether.

 Anna was exposed to the Life/Death/Life Cycle and grieving at a young age.
-Her first experience was in 1990 when her parents divorced.
+Her first experience was in 1988 after the passing of a childhood friend she attended school and church with.
+Then in 1990 when her parents divorced.
 The family structure she had grown up with was gone.
 With the help of her parents she learned to embrace a new way of life.
-In 1995, at the age of 15, she would experience her next compelling loss; she was emotionally devastated when one of her two best friends moved to Los Angeles.
-Just as she was beginning to trust that the move wouldn’t affect the dynamic of their friendship, she received news that he had been fatally stabbed while defending a friend.
-Unable to process such a senseless act of injustice, she withdrew into herself and started questioning society as a whole.
+In 1995, at the age of 15, she would experience her next compelling loss; a very close friend, positive influence, and support in her life, had been fatally stabbed while defending another friend.
+Unable to process such a senseless act of injustice, she withdrew into herself for evaluation of herself, life, and society as a whole.

-During her time in Chico, Anna had met a romantic interest who lived in Houston, Texas.
-At the same time – in spite of a tumultuous relationship – her best friend married and moved to Fort Hood, Texas.
-Both girls were excited about the coincidence, and Anna planned to move to Houston.
-In spite of such a good turn of fortune, Anna had a foreboding feeling about the future.
-Within six months Anna received a phone call from a mutual friend communicating her best friend had committed suicide.
+During her time in NorCal, Anna had met a romantic interest who lived in Houston, Texas and was planning to move.
+At the same time – in spite of a stormy relationship – her best friend married and moved to Fort Hood, Texas just a short drive from Houston.
+Even though both girls were excited about the coincidence and looking forward to seeing each other more, Anna had a foreboding feeling about the future.
+Within six months Anna received a phone call communicating her best friend had committed suicide.
 This was a powerful turning point.

-The intuitive gift that once served Anna so well now seemed more like a burden.
+This intuitive gift Anna had seemed more like a burden.
 It was more frightening than comforting.
 She needed change and made the conscious decision to disconnect from her intuition.